Gambling and online casinos in Nauru

 - development of iGaming zones based on digital companies without physical presence.

-in case of legalization of online gambling- Nauru can receive up to $5 million a year in tax revenues
+Nauru can receive up to $5 million a year in tax revenue and create hundreds of jobs in support and licensing.

 Social and cultural context